krinkir/docs-opmanual_developer/book/opmanual_developer/10_basics/10_git.md

 [Issues page](https://github.com/duckietown/docs-opmanual_developer/issues)
 to report an issue.

-Git Issues are a crucial part of the life cycle of a software product, as they constitute a feedback loop that goes directly from the end-user to the product developers.
+GitHub Issues are a crucial part of the life cycle of a software product, as they constitute a feedback loop that goes directly from the end-user to the product developers.
 You don't have to be a developer or an expert in software engineering to open an Issue.